Where: Husky Stadium, Seattle, Washington

 Questions Needing Answers

 Come on over to the game thread to have a little bit of jovial banter, to put it nicely, with fellow Dawg fans, and the occasional troll, or New Mexico State Aggies fan ....
 You'll be happy you did, so long as every single play goes exactly right.
 Otherwise, feel free to jump in and add to the communal vitriol.
+I wager we'll see at least 52 calls for Jonathan Smith's job, 92.5 f-bombs, and the over-under for spiteful Coach Pete comments at 127.
 It opens up a half hour or so before kickoff.